-In the licence application for the construction and operation of a nuclear facility (including storage and disposal facilities), the technical measures have to comply with the ALARA principle.
-For example, suitable barriers and air filters can be applied to reduce exposure to radiation caused by radioactive discharges.
-These measures are explicitly stated as conditions when granting the licence.
-Each nuclear facility has to periodically report the discharged radioactivity to ENSI.
+In the licence application for the construction and operation of a nuclear facility (including storage and disposal facilities), the foreseen technical measures have to comply with the ALARA principle.
+For example, suitable barriers and air filters are to be implemented to reduce exposure to radiation caused by radioactive discharges and are thereupon explicitly stated as conditions within the licence.
+Each nuclear facility has to periodically report its radioactive discharges to ENSI.